thinhdabezt/Lost-Soul/README.md

-# Lost-Soul
-# 🌲 Verdant Vagabond
+# 🌲 Lost-Soul

-**Verdant Vagabond** is a 2D side-scrolling hack-and-slash game built in **Unity**.
+**Lost-Soul** is a 2D side-scrolling hack-and-slash game built in **Unity**.
 You play as a stranded sci-fi warrior in a hostile, overgrown forest.
 Use your blade, reflexes, and quick thinking to survive waves of monsters, platforming challenges, and epic boss battles.

 ---